 Key Stage 1 and Key Stage 2

-Objectives are taken from the Mathematics Programmes of Study laid out in 2014 and is taught daily.
+Objectives are taken from the Mathematics Programmes of Study laid out in 2014 and the White Rose Medium Term Plans and is taught daily.
 Complete and consistent coverage of curriculum objectives is organised and agreed, whilst ensuring staff are supported to teach responsively and tailor topic teaching sequences to meet the needs of their class and particular learners.

 Work is carried out in squared Maths books and where work is practical, photos are taken and recorded in books or shared learning books, to create a portfolio of learning for children to be proud of.
 At times children’s work is recorded onto work sheets.
 These worksheets consolidate children’s maths skills, use and apply in enriching contexts and finally provide opportunity to master the taught skill, through use of diagrams, reasoning and mathematical communication.
 The aim and result is to secure children’s maths skills, equipping them with a depth of understanding, whereby they can utilise the skill in an adaptable way with their own initiative, as opposed to just using one method and context.